davidmallasen/LiveChess2FEN/README.md

    - `ACTIVATE_ONNX = True` will select ONNX Runtime as the inference engine.
    It is significantly faster than Keras but almost just as accurate.
-It is the recommended choice for any non-Jetson computer.
+It is the recommended choice for any standard computer.

    - `ACTIVATE_TRT = True` will select TensorRT as the inference engine.
-It is the fastest of the three but only available on Jetson computers.
+It is the fastest of the three but only available on computers with Nvidia GPUs.

-5. Run the "test_lc2fen.py" script.
+4. Run the `test_lc2fen.py` script.

-6. You can then use LiveChess2FEN by repeating steps 4 and 5 with the "lc2fen.py" program instead of the "test_lc2fen.py" script.
+5. You can then use LiveChess2FEN by repeating steps 3 and 4 with the `lc2fen.py` program instead of the `test_lc2fen.py` script.
 Run `python3 lc2fen.py -h` to display the help message.

-## Contributing
+## Training new models

-Contributions are very welcome!
-Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how to contribute to LiveChess2FEN.
+To train new models, check the `cpmodels` folder.
+That directory contains the python scripts used to train the chess piece models.
+It also contains the scripts used to manipulate both the dataset and the models.

+### Setup

+1. Download the dataset from the [releases](https://github.com/davidmallasen/LiveChess2FEN/releases) into the `data/dataset` directory.
+2. Unzip the dataset into the same directory.
+It should be in `data/dataset/ChessPieceModels/`.
+3. Use the functions in `cpmodels/dataset.py` to split the dataset into training and validation sets.
+The training set should be in `data/dataset/train/` and the validation set should be in `data/dataset/validation/`.
+You can do this by running `python` and then:

+    ~~~python
+    from cpmodels.dataset import split_dataset
+    split_dataset()
+    exit()
+    ~~~

+4. Use the `train_*.py` scripts to train the models.
+The models will be saved in `cpmodels/models/`.
+5. When you want to use a trained model with LiveChess2FEN, copy the model file into `data/models/`.

 ## Testing